squirelboy360/flutter-native-color-picker-plugin/README.md

 ## Features

-- Native iOS color picker UI
+- Native iOS/macOS color picker UI (macOS implementation might need verification based on provided code)
-- Returns RGBA color values
+- Streams RGBA color values in real-time from the picker
-- Supports iOS 14+ devices
+- Supports iOS 14+ and potentially macOS 10.15+ (requires native implementation verification)
-- Simple and easy-to-use API
+- Simple API using MethodChannel for showing the picker and EventChannel for color updates

 ## Requirements